celsodasecond/property-management/README.md

 - @RequestMapping  is used to map web requests onto specific handler classes and/or handler methods
 - @RequestBody must match the fields in the Model/DTO
 - @ResponseEntity enables to send data from client to server (DataBody & Response Code)
+- @Autowired is used to inject Implementations from Interfaces automatically (uses Dependecy Injection)

 ## Want to get the boilerplate ?